HOW TO JOURNAL

 Goals = things I'd like to achieve (personal & work related)

-Manifesting = things I'd like to experience / have that require many moving parts + things that are out of my control
+Manifesting = things I'd like to experience or have that require many moving parts + elements that are out of my control

 The process of these is relatively the same for me.
 I get very clear on what they are, visualise them and write them down.
 When it comes to manifesting that's where I throw a whole lot of emotion into it as well.